made-by-simon/KanervaSDM/README.md

 ```

 **Parameters:**
-- `address`: Binary list of length `address_dimension`
+- `address`: Binary list of length `address_dimension`.

 **Returns:**
-- Binary list of length `memory_dimension`
+- Binary list of length `memory_dimension`.
-- Returns all zeros if no locations are activated
+- Returns all zeros if no locations are activated.

 **Raises:**
-- `ValueError`: If address has incorrect size or contains non-binary values
+- `ValueError`: If address has incorrect size or contains non-binary values.

 ---